HashimThePassionate/django-for-everyone/projects/02_learn_django_for_professionals/02_setting_postgresql_in_container/readme.md

 docker-compose up -d
 ```

-*Explanation:* The `-d` or `--detach` flag runs the Docker containers in the background, allowing you to use the same terminal for other tasks.
+*✨ Explanation:* The `-d` or `--detach` flag runs the Docker containers in the background, allowing you to use the same terminal for other tasks.
 To check logs or debug any issues, you can use:

 ```shell
 docker-compose logs
 ```

-### **Access the Django Admin:**
+### 🔑 **Access the Django Admin:**

 You can still access the Django admin by creating a superuser: